Apreche/geeknights-code-of-conduct/code_of_conduct.rst

 Do Not Share Dangerously Misleading Information
 ***********************************************

 Some information can be dangerous, as it will affect the decisions made by other people who hear it and believe it.
 Those decisions could result in harm for them and others.
-In plain English, this means no fake news.
-Even if some dangerous information turns out to be factual, we will not permit it to be shared in our spaces until there is sufficient evidence to support its veracity.
+In plain English, this means no fake news, fake medicine, or other assorted pseudoscience.
+We will not permit it to be shared in our spaces unless there is sufficient evidence from trusted sources to support its veracity.

-Example: Claiming something is a miracle cancer cure is dangerous information as it may lead people suffering from cancer to forgo effective treatments in favor of unproven ones that result in negative health outcomes.
-If that miracle cure for cancer does truly exist, and we hope it does, there needs to be very strong evidence that it is medically effective and viable before we will allow it to be promoted in our community.
+Examples of dangerous pseudoscience include:

+* Homeopathy
+* Naturopathy
+* Chiropractic
+* Osteopathy
+* Reflexology
+* Moxibustion
+* Astrology
+* Paranormal Research
+* Faith Healing
+* Acupuncture / Acupressure
+* etc...

+Examples of fake news include:

+* Deep Fakes
+* Altered Tweets
+* Unverified "News"
+* Misleading Headlines / Buried Ledes
+* Conspiratorial Bullshit

 Do Not Espouse Evil Ideologies
 ******************************